JeremiahKaren/35percent.github.io/_posts/2016-09-23-council-appeals-aylesbury-cpo-decision.md

 ![](/img/aylesburyspendprofile.png)
 *Extract from the Sep 2016 Cabinet [report](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) showing estimated expenditure over next 3 yrs*

+[Invoices](http://crappistmartin.github.io/images/DHS_MajorWorks_Section20Invoice.pdf) issued to leaseholders show that the Council is currently spending £12m on major works bringing 611 homes on the last phase of the estate up to Decent Homes Standard (pro rata cost of £20k per home).
+Using this as a multiplier, it would cost £30m to bring the remaining 1500 council homes on the Aylesbury up to Decent Homes Standard (£20k X 1500 = £30m).

 In April 2016, the Information Commissioner [upheld our complaint](https://ico.org.uk/media/action-weve-taken/decision-notices/2016/1624349/fs_50589692.pdf) and directed Southwark Council to disclose the unredacted viability report.
 The disclosed [viability assessment](/img/document.pdf) reveals that Notting Hill will make a minimum (guaranteed) 21% profit from the scheme, expected to amount to £163m, while Southwark will receive staged land payments calculated as a residual value once scheme costs and Notting Hill's 21% profit has been deducted[^1].
 The assessment shows that this is currently expected to amount to just £51m - less than the Council is spending on the scheme over the next 3 years alone.